late4ever/Mistia-Labs/Mistia-Nexus/README.md

 This repository contains the Infrastructure as Code (IaC) to automatically deploy and manage Docker services on a Ugreen NAS.

-The core of this automation is the `install/setup.sh` script, which handles package installation, repository cloning, and service deployment **securely**.

 ## 1. Prerequisites (Manual Steps)

-Before running the automated installer, you must complete these three manual steps.
+Before you begin, complete these three manual steps on your NAS.

 1. **Initial System Setup:**
     * Complete the UGOS Pro setup wizard.